Renice-Owino/Code-With-Kids/README.md

 # Code-With-Kids Website

-Code With Kids is a maker space that organizes STEM Sessions for Kids from Low income areas in Kenya.
+Code With Kids is a maker space that organizes STEM Sessions for Kids.
+The website has been coded using : html css
+Javascript